Vitamin B6 for Nausea: Dosage, Timing, and Safety Tips

 Common Side Effects

-Although Vitamin B6 is generally considered safe for most people when taken in appropriate doses, it can cause side effects in some individuals.
+Vitamin B6 is generally safe for most people at appropriate doses, but some individuals do experience issues.
+Common side effects include:

-2. Fatigue – You may feel unusually tired or lethargic after taking it.
+2. Fatigue – You may feel unusually tired or lethargic.

-4. Numbness or tingling – High doses can lead to nerve-related symptoms, like tingling in your extremities.
+4. Numbness or tingling – High doses can cause nerve-related symptoms in the extremities.

 Dosage Recommendations

-The typical recommended dose for adults is 10 to 25 mg per day, particularly for conditions like morning sickness.
-However, you shouldn’t exceed 100 mg daily unless directed by a healthcare professional, as higher doses can lead to sensory neuropathy.
+The standard recommended dose for adults is 10 to 25 mg per day, which is particularly useful for morning sickness.
+Do not exceed 100 mg daily unless your doctor directs otherwise, as higher doses can lead to sensory neuropathy (nerve damage that causes tingling or numbness).

 Long-Term Use Risks